Chronovyan/4everCode/docs/SUBDIRECTORY_REVIEW.md

 2. ✅ Updated "The Great Duality - Order and Flux.md" to align with the Concept-Implementation Mapping (Version 1.1.0)
 3. ✅ Enhanced "Advanced Quantum Operations - The Art of Temporal Manipulation.md" with comprehensive content and implementation details (Version 1.0.0)
 4. ✅ Consolidated "Coding Philosophies - The Art of Temporal Expression.md" into implementation_guide.md
-5. ✅ Consolidated "Practical Applications - The Living Narrative of Code.md" into implementation_guide.md
+5. ✅ Consolidated "06_practical_applications.md" into implementation_guide.md
 6. ✅ Consolidated "Loot System - The Rewards of Temporal Mastery.md" into implementation_guide.md
 7. ✅ Consolidated "Variable Flags - The Art of Temporal Expression.md" into api_reference.md
 8. ✅ Enhanced documentation for advanced resource management by adding a comprehensive section (3.1.1) to the implementation_guide.md with cross-references to the detailed documentation